Best Physician Assistant Mortgage Loans: 2024 Guide

 3. FHA Loan

 Other borrowers aren’t disqualified for lower credit scores, but participating will require a down payment of 10%.
-You’ll also need sufficient cash reserves for closing costs.
+You’ll also need sufficient cash reserves for closing costs, which can range from 3-6% of the total loan amount.

 4. USDA Loan